Electroconvulsive therapy

 The treatment process includes:

-1. Patient receives general anesthesia and muscle relaxants
+1. Patients undergo general anesthesia and muscle relaxant injection

-2. Electrodes are placed at specific head locations, delivering brief electrical currents (usually 0.5-1 second)
+2. Electrodes are placed at specific locations on the head, delivering brief electrical currents (usually 0.5-1 second)

-The frequency of sessions is typically 2-3 times per week, totaling 6-12 treatments.
-The current intensity and electrode placement are adjusted based on patient response.
+The course typically occurs 2-3 times per week, totaling 6-12 sessions.
+The intensity of the current and electrode placement are adjusted based on patient response.

 Benefits and Advantages